mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-16"></a>
 [Back to top](#top)
 ## FL-16 -- Rep. Vern Buchanan (R)
+### Committees
+Vern Buchanan is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016